Malibongwe-2019/Malibongwe-2019/README.md

-## 5.2 About Us Page
+5.2 About Us Page

 **File:** `about.html`

-The About Us page will provide information about the organisation.
+The About Us page will provide information about the organization.

 It will contain:

-- Organisation history
+- Organization history
 - Mission
 - Vision
 - Core values
-- Organisation/community image
+- Organization/community image
 - Introduction to LITTLE EDEN

-## 5.3 Services Page
+ 5.3 Services Page

 **File:** `services.html`